-- E4.5.2 APL is determined in relation to a specific course.
-Where a student changes course, the Course Leader must review the appropriateness of the original APL claim to the new course.
+- E4.5.2 RPL is determined in relation to a specific course.
+Where a student changes course, the Course Leader must review the appropriateness of the original RPL claim to the new course.
 This may result in the need for a new application by the student. - E4.6 Qualifications which are at the level of the University's general requirements for admission to a course cannot be used to claim admission with credit, with the exception of students who meet the specific requirements for exemptions under Evaluation Committee for Private Universities (ECPU) regulations that apply to courses offered at UCLan CYPRUS. - E4.7 The smallest amount of learning which can contribute to any award is a module, irrespective of the credit value. - E4.8 Undergraduate study which has already contributed to credit for an undergraduate award may not be counted towards postgraduate awards. - E4.9 With the exception noted in E4.10 and E4.11 below, the maximum credit for prior learning towards both undergraduate and postgraduate awards is two thirds of the total credit requirement for the award.
 In the case of a 480-credit undergraduate award (e.g. integrated masters) the maximum credit for prior learning is 360 credits.

-- E4.10 In line with ECPU regulations for courses operating at UCLan Cyprus, the maximum credit for prior learning towards the 480 credit undergraduate award is 240 credits (half) and for the postgraduate awards, 60 credits (one third). - E4.11 Applicants wishing to use a previously awarded higher level or equivalent level qualification towards either undergraduate or postgraduate awards may not be credited with more than one third of the total module requirement for that award.
+- E4.10 In line with CyQAA regulations for courses operating at UCLan Cyprus, the maximum credit for prior learning towards all undergraduate awards is 50% of total credit of the prior award, and for all postgraduate awards is one third of total credit of the prior award. - E4.11 Applicants wishing to use a previously awarded higher level or equivalent level qualification towards either undergraduate or postgraduate awards may not be credited with more than one third of the total module requirement for that award.
 This regulation applies equally to UCLan transfer credit and to credit accumulated outside the University. - E4.12 The BDS (International Conversion) is exempt from regulation E4.11. - E4.13 Credit for prior learning is not available in relation to entry to the final year of Honours degrees, including Top- up degrees.
 Exceptions up to a maximum of 20 credits will only be considered in the case of recognised awards within a national/regional framework, for example meeting requirements set by the Nursing and Midwifery Council, and may not apply to the dissertation/honours project module. - E4.14 Prior learning from outside the University will not be graded.